 The reason a flock matters: one chair is furniture, two chairs are a call-and-response.
 The body that drums learns faster when there’s another body drumming back.

-Two Taiwanese children facing each other on cicada chair-cajóns at a neighbourhood park.
+Two Taiwanese children facing each other on cicada chair-cajóns at a neighborhood park.
 One reaches a hand toward the other, pointing — mid-conversation, mid-rhythm.

 06 · What stayed open